RichKirsch80/NASA-Mars-Web-scraping/README.md

+Goals - Mars Web Scraping answers the question, what is the latest data and images of Mars according to NASA.
+Landing page displays the latest Mars news, featured images, Mars facts and Hemispheres images.
+Also provides a scraping option to ensure the land page is always up to date with the latest data.

 Landing Page for Mars Info web-scraped from NASA websites

 Custom landing page that displays previously scraped data as well as a scrape button to pull most recent data.